 That’s good for your wallet, but there isn’t much variety out there in terms of construction.

 Tennis balls are made of a rubber hull that’s filled with gas (such as nitrogen), and zinc on the surface before the felt is applied.

 Let’s discuss how long you can expect them to last, and what to do with them when they’re eventually retired.

 - 1 How Often Should You Change Your Tennis Balls?

 - 2 Why Are Tennis Balls Sold in Airtight Canisters?

-- 3 Why do Pro Tennis Players Change Balls After Nine Games?
+- 3 Why are Balls Changed After Nine Games in Professional Tennis?